tommie/tommie.github.io/_posts/2025-03-01-sudoku-com-max-score.md

 But anyway.

 At the low end, completing each row, column and box each with its own cell, we have 27 cells that yield 5x, plus \\(E - 27\\) single points.
-At the high end, completing one row, one column and one box in per cell, we have 9 cells that yield 15x, plus \\(E - 9\\) single points.
+At the high end, completing one row, one column and one box per cell, we have 9 cells that yield 15x, plus \\(E - 9\\) single points.
 Clearly, we score more in the second case.

 ## Find an Upper and Lower Bound